-Source: Copyright, San Diego Historical Society No. 5728
+Source: Copyright, The San Diego Historical Society No. 1136.

-By 1910, San Diego had fully recovered from the 1890s depression and in 1911, Akerman and Tuffley announced plans to build a new modern olive processing plant.
-The plant was designed by a professional architect in the Mission Revival style and covered almost an entire square block at the base of Juan Street within Old Town block 409.50 The building was completed in 1915.51 Akerman and Tuffley continued to run their business from their new plant until 1919 when the two retired and sold their company to a corporation with local and New York investors.52 Five years following the sale, the company was rebranded as Old Mission

-Products Company and expanded into the packaging of other agricultural products.
+Figure 1112: Workers labeling olive oil bottles at the Old Mission Olive Works, 1908.
+Source: Copyright, San Diego Historical Society No.5728 By 1910, San Diego had fully recovered from the 1890s depression and in 1911, Akerman and Tuffley announced plans to build a new modern olive processing plant.
+The plant was designed by a professional architect in the Mission Revival style and covered almost an entire square block at the base of Juan Street within Old Town block 409.50 The building was completed in 1915.51 Akerman and corporation with local and New York company was rebranded as Old Mission Products Company and expanded into the packaging of other agricultural products.
 In 1951, the original 1915 Akerman and Tuffley processing plant was demolished.
+As industry continued to grow in the 1910s, rail service throughout San Diego County was 51 Ibid.